antgonzales/antgonzales.github.io/_posts/2024-02-23-how-to-solve-match-media-is-not-a-function.md

 <!--break-->

-## Creating a custim `matchMedia` implementation
+## Creating a custom matchMedia implementation

-To address the `window.matchMedia` is not a function error, we'll develop a custom `matchMedia` function using the [css-mediaquery](https://github.com/ericf/css-mediaquery) library in our testing tools.
-This function will not only simulate the `matchMedia` API but also allow us to dynamically adjust the viewport size for our tests, following a Mobile First approach.
+To address the `window.matchMedia is not a function` error, we'll develop a custom matchMedia function using the [css-mediaquery](https://github.com/ericf/css-mediaquery) library in our testing tools.
+This function will not only simulate the matchMedia API but also allow us to dynamically adjust the viewport size for our tests, following a Mobile First approach.